Introduction

 Why Brixel is different

-Brixel’s uniqueness comes from how it provides tools (in the LLM sense) to the agent.
-In Brixel, these tools are called Tasks.
-Every task follows a shared contract and can be combined safely, which makes the whole system composable.
+Brixel’s uniqueness comes from how it provides tools to the agent.
+In Brixel, these tools follow a shared contract and can be combined safely, which makes the whole system composable.

 - Actions

-Visual tasks that introduce human interaction or display results directly in the chat. - Tools (Brixel)
+Visual tools that introduce human interaction or display results directly in the chat. - Procedures

-Compositions of tasks (e.g., "Download the Word document and convert it to PDF").
-A tool can include other tools and executes like code. - Variants
+Compositions of tools (e.g., "Download the Word document and convert it to PDF").
+A procedure can include other procedures and executes like code. - Variants

-Tasks customized by a user to change their parameters. - Plan Generators
+Tools customized by a user to change their parameters. - Toolboxes

 Knowledges (context for Builders)